jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-15-security-architecture.md

 - Centralized: easier control, single points of failure
 - Decentralized: resilience, but harder to manage
 - Hybrid approaches balance risks
+- **Centralized:** all the computing functions are coordinated and managed from a single location or authority
+	- efficiency and control, consistency, cost and effectiveness
+	- there are risks involed in centralized syste, architectures
+	- single point of failure, scalability issues, security risks
+- **Decentralized:** computing functions are distributed across multiple systems or locations
+	- resiliency, scalability, flexibility
+	- decentralized architectures also come with risks
+- security risks,management challenges, data inconsistency
+- the choice between the two system architectures depends on the specific needs of the organization

 ---